LeonardoSarmento/table-use-case/README.md

-## Project - Table managed by URL Params use case.
+## Project - Use case for a table managed by URL Parameters.

-Use case to apply filter management  to filter table in a project.
+How to apply filter management using URL parameters to a table in a project.

 ### Main Techs